Julia Budd

-Julia Olivia Budd (born July 4, 1983) is a Canadian kickboxer and mixed martial artist competing in the Women's Featherweight division of Professional Fighters League (PFL).
-She has fought in MMA promotions Strikeforce and Invicta Fighting Championships and is the first and former Bellator Women's Featherweight world champion.
+Julia Budd (born July 4, 1983) is a Canadian mixed martial artist and kickboxer competing in the featherweight division.
+She was the first Bellator Women's Featherweight World Champion and has also fought in Strikeforce, Invicta Fighting Championships, and Professional Fighters League (PFL).

 Martial arts training

 Budd practiced Muay Thai for many years and later became the only woman to defeat American Gina Carano in Muay Thai competition.
 Her second and final loss in the ring came by Germaine de Randamie, after which Budd made the move to MMA.
 Her Muay Thai record is 10–2.
 She began training in MMA at the end of 2008 and avenged her loss to de Randamie when she defeated her via unanimous decision in a 2011 MMA bout.
 Budd trains at the Gibson Kickboxing & Pankration Academy.

 Mixed martial arts career

 Budd made her MMA debut on October 22, 2010 at Strikeforce Challengers 11, defeating Shana Nelson via TKO in the second round.

 In her second fight for the promotion, Budd was knocked out in 14 seconds by Amanda Nunes at Strikeforce Challengers 13 on January 7, 2011.

 On June 24, 2011, Budd faced Germaine de Randamie in a rematch under MMA rules at Strikeforce Challengers 16.
 She defeated de Randamie via unanimous decision.

 Budd's final fight for Strikeforce came on November 18, 2011 when she was submitted by Ronda Rousey at Strikeforce Challengers 20.